Tap the Power of Images in Your Presentations

 Think back to a moment in your childhood, or some other special time in your life.
-Chances are, you see a picture.
+Chances are, in your mind you see an image.
 It’s a mental photo capturing the essence of that moment.

-Look up from your phone or tablet or computer right now.
+Look up from your phone, tablet or computer right now.
 If you scan around your home or office you’ll probably see pictures that capture special times or a memento or an art piece that brings out a certain emotion.

 Visual images have that kind of power — the ability to evoke deep emotions, inspire and entertain us.

 As human beings, we think in images.
-It’s why we are captivated by movies, television and websites.
-Images, not words, are what power Facebook, Instagram, Snap Chat and YouTube.
+It’s why we are captivated by movies, television and the Internet.
+Images, not words, are what power Instagram, Facebook, TikTok and YouTube.

 This makes sense since scientists have determined that the majority of our brain’s activity is dedicated to visual processing.
 In fact, various researchers have found that:

-- When we have our eyes open, our vision accounts for two-thirds of the electrical activity of the brain — a full two billion of the three billion firings per second.
+- When we have our eyes open, our vision accounts for two-thirds of the electrical activity of the brain — two billion of the three billion firings per second.

 - About half of our neural tissue, that stuff that drives our nervous systems, is directly or indirectly related to vision.
 In fact, more of our neurons are dedicated to vision than all the other senses combined.